 First and foremost, I am the mother of Sage and Samaya.
 My journey on behalf of my children turned into a journey on behalf of ALL children.
 In retrospect, this journey started the day I was born.
 Activism was in my blood ever since early childhood.
 As a child in the 70’s, social justice issues were in the air.
 I embraced and acted upon them with friends who are still an important part of my life today.
 For example, we started the “Don’t Be a Litter Bug Club”, supported the Equal Rights Amendment (ERA), and protested the election of Richard Nixon, right on our block, our little corner of Earth.
 Much of our inspiration came from the film Free to Be You and Me with Marlo Thomas which was shown in our elementary school by progressive educators.
 Grateful for my amazing childhood friends and the educators who helped to shape our lives!

-Before having my children, I had a vision of starting a “holistic learning center for children”.
-I wasn’t quite sure where this vision came from or why.
+Before having my children, I had a vision of starting a “holistic learning center” for children.
+I wasn’t quite sure where this vision came from or why it should manifest.
 Over the course of time, I transitioned from working in the technology field to teaching college and establishing my organization, The Children’s Sangha.
 Next, the birth of Sage!
 Married to a wonderful man who supported my selection of children’s names… My daughter, Samaya was to come three years later.
 Both names relate to a commitment to the path of wisdom.
 Little did I know that the birth of Sage would be the birth of true wisdom in my life.
 And that through Samaya, I would learn the patience to endure the ebb and flow of the new path on which “we” had been placed.

 How can I begin to describe how the birth of Sage became the birth of wisdom?
 I will start at the beginning… Sage was a very happy and very intense baby at the same time.
 It was obvious from about 15 months old that there was something “up”.
 He would get easily overstimulated and developed vocal and motor tics.
 He exhibited impulsive behavior especially in social settings.
 And, he had to have everything “exact”, in its place and clean.
 I recognized the signs of ADHD and OCD and learned about sensory integration disorder over time.
 In the home setting, he flourished.
 I knew Sage was very bright from the start.
 At two and a half years old he enjoyed watching the History and Biography Channels.
 He loved geography and he had many maps and globes with which I would offer lessons and play games on a daily basis.
 In selecting a nursery school, we chose Montessori, thinking it would provide an appropriate and stimulating environment for our child.
 This is where the EBB of the journey comes into play.
 No more FLOW.